 Taylor is a Baker Street Babe and a founding member of 221B Con in Atlanta, GA.

-I enjoy working fan conferences.
-Along with establishing a Sherlock Holmes one, I work for the British Media Track at Dragon*Con (www.brittrack.org) and previously worked as the merchandise manager for the Harry Potter music festival Wrockstock from its second year in 2008 to its final year in 2011.
+She enjoys working fan conferences.
+Along with establishing a Sherlock Holmes one, she works for the British Media Track at Dragon*Con (www.brittrack.org) and previously worked as the merchandise manager for the Harry Potter music festival Wrockstock from its second year in 2008 to its final year in 2011.

 You can contact her at email@example.com.